LISPBUILDER-SDL - Use SDL from Common Lisp

 (setf (b color) value)

-Returns the blue color component of the color COLOR as an INTEGER.
+Returns the blue color component of the object.

 [Function]

-Returns the bit depth (the number of bytes per pixel, or bpp) of the surface SURFACE as an INTEGER.
+Returns the number of bytes per pixel, or bpp, of SURFACE.

 [Function]